 “Perhaps you can put in a good word for me, should I need one.”

-I didn't have a chance to reply.
-Anthony had stood, tapped his wine glass in an effort to gain the guests' attention, and then proceeded to make a toast, thanking everyone for coming, and ending the toast especially thanking his beautiful bride.
+I didn’t have a chance to reply.
+Anthony had stood, tapped his wine glass to gain the guests’ attention, and then proceeded to make a toast, thanking everyone for coming, and ending the toast thanking his beautiful bride.

 Sybil beamed with pleasure.

 Frank and I chatted throughout the dinner.
-I wasn't sure if he truly found me interesting, or if I was just the lesser of two evils.
-Isabel Delaney sat to his right, and she had a reputation as the biggest gossiper in New York City, suspected of spreading more gossip throughout the city than Page Six of the New York Post.
-Most of New York's elite loathed her.
-Sybil found her "fabulously entertaining".
+I wasn’t sure if he genuinely found me good company, or if I was just the lesser of two evils.
+Isabel Delaney sat to his right, and she had a reputation as the most aggressive gossiper in New York City, suspected of spreading more gossip throughout the city than Page Six of the New York Post.
+Most of New York’s elite loathed her.
+Sybil found her “fabulously entertaining.”